 Think the plot of James Cameron’s Titanic was pure movie drama?
 Think again.
 Even the epic’s most romantic artifact was inspired by true events.
 Though the “Heart of the Ocean” was never aboard, a necklace dubbed “The Love of the Sea” really was.
 Henry Samuel Morley presented it to Kate Florence Phillips shortly before they eloped to America on the ill-fated ship.
 Tragically, her fiancé suffered the same fate as his fictional counterpart.
 Kate—and the necklace—survived.

 Last year, the still-stunning Queen Elizabeth celebrated her 65th year on the throne.
 She wore a matching necklace and earrings to celebrate her aptly named Sapphire Jubilee.
 When the Queen bestowed a sapphire brooch upon Princess Diana, she had it re-set with seven strands of pearls into a stunning choker.
 Even Dame Helen Mirren, perhaps paying homage to the monarch, was spotted in a similar set at this year’s Oscars.

 Sri Lankan Stunners

 Feeling blue?
-See all of our sapphire jewelry to find the perfect addition to your jewelry box.
+See all of our sapphire jewellery to find the perfect addition to your jewellery box.
 Tag your pics with #bluenilesparkle to make your new piece Instagram famous.